crond-jaist/iotrain-lab/database/fundamental_training/protocols/rpl_routing/README.md

 		```

 	- Input `rpl init 7` in the terminal to send the command to
-	all the nodes; the output should look as shown below:
+	all the nodes; the output will be similar to that shown below:
 		```
 		1449177253.320969;m3-11;> rpl init 7
 		1449177253.322160;m3-10;> rpl init 7